 Cedar River Flow is tucked in the mountains far from the main road.
 Several sites are by the outlet dam.
-Isolated wilderness sites are located along the shoreline and up the narrow inlet.

 About 40 miles of seasonal dirt roads traverse the Moose River Plains Wild Forest from Cedar River Flow to Inlet.
 Other old roads and paths branch off the main road and lead to lakes or rivers.
 Designated camping areas are found along several of the main roads.
 A brochure on the area is available from the DEC.
 The area opens to vehicles in the spring after the mud has receded.

 On the river, it's approximately 3 miles to the lean-to on the right bank of the river.
 Paddle a little farther before running into beaver dams and small rapids.

 From the intersection of Route 28 and Cedar River Road in Indian Lake, follow Cedar River Road 12 miles.
 The flow has a rather large meadow parking area near the dam and car top boat access.

 This is a 5- or 6-hour trip for most paddlers.

 Look for brown trout.
 Boat access via the DEC boat launch at Wakely Dam.